seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 To this effect, Achilles, have I moved you:
 A woman impudent and mannish grown
 Is not more loathed than an effeminate man
 In time of action.
-I stand condemn’d for this;
+I stand condemn'd for this;
 They think my little stomach to the war
 And your great love to me restrains you thus:
 Sweet, rouse yourself; and the weak wanton Cupid
 Shall from your neck unloose his amorous fold,
-And, like a dew-drop from the lion’s mane,
+And, like a dew-drop from the lion's mane,
 Be shook to air.

 **ACHILLES**